 The next regulatory challenge facing firms operating in the EU is here: the Securities Financing Transaction Regulation (SFTR), which aims to increase transparency in the use of repos and stock loans, and on the risks around entering collateral arrangements.
 SFTR is more than a simple trade reporting practice.
 It impacts a wide-range of investment firms in areas such as businesses processes, controls, operations, IT systems and compliance.
 The SFTR Implementation Forum will help you understand all aspects of the regulation, avoiding implementation delays, fines and operational hiccups.
 Through a series of keynote panel discussions and case studies, our expert speakers will take you through all challenges of the SFTR business model, including UTI generation, the reporting obligation to the TRs and, finally, the reconciliation process.

-This event will take place in New York City in the Summer of 2019.
-The exact date will be announced shortly.
+This event will take place in New York City, the exact date will be announced shortly.

 The summit builds on the success of the previous related events that City & Financial Global and its partners have held elsewhere in the world.
 For instance, the Vote 100 Women in Business Summit, held in London in July this year, at which a member of the British Royal Family, HRH the Countess of Wessex, the wife of Prince Edward, was a keynote speaker and participant.